 If you like to discover the special charm of small cities, then you should include Chichester on your travel itinerary for England.

-This local’s guide to Chichester, England invites you to discover the top attractions, off the beaten path things to see and do, where to eat and stay, and tips for Chichester from Amy from Toothbrush Travels.
+This local’s guide to Chichester, England invites you to discover the top attractions, off the beaten path things to see and do, where to eat and stay, and tips for Chichester from Amy from Amy Morgan & Co.
 This guide is part of the free travel guides series on this blog.

 A local’s guide to Chichester, England